What is Privacy & Terms?

 On these sites, Appinux is responsible for data, for the preservation of copyrighted documents, as well as storage and archiving of these.
 Thus, the four links at the bottom will mainly describe how we handle the type of data that is produced on the following sites:

-Community: is a forum for the super users of our customers.
+Community: is a forum for our customers.
 Here you can exchange ideas, wishes and knowledge about how to handle the implementation of new IT.
 Here, Appinux also stores data about users.

 You can read more about exactly what data we collect and store in the links below.